khasrana/inappropriate-content/README.md

 List of inappropriate, illegal, scam, and plausible, websites and words

-I (OrdinaryJellyfish) hadn't been able to find a useful open filter anywhere that holds websites and words that are inappropriate for use in most places, so I decided to build my own list out of websites I've seen that I know are bad, and some words too.
+We hadn't been able to find a useful open filter anywhere that holds websites and words that are inappropriate for use in most places, so we decided to build our own list out of websites We've seen that we know are bad, and some words too.

 These lists are free to use with no credit required.
 Feel free to open a PR adding anything you think may be missing, or if you find a website or word that's not actually inappropriate, you can open a PR to remove that too.